mfaani/code-challenges/Tips/Cracking/readme.md

  - If your tech lead isn't there technically then instead of fighting them, help them — pateintly.
 Don't lose patience or raise your voice.
  -  Often times I have ideas and I should show how it works instead of just talking about
  -  I didn't have the courage to create engineering tickets and bring them into our sprint.
 I was always held back by product oriented tickets.
+ -  I always jumped at scope-changes.
+This effected the delivery of the tickets.
+I should have communicated it better.

 Questions to ask from interviewer:
 - How many devs/testers